RHsyseng/telco-operations/ztp/remote-worker-day0/ztp-ai/README.md

 :warning: The work exposed here is not supported in any way by Red Hat, this is the result of exploratory work.
 Use at your own risk.

-If you want to see how to add a remote worker node at day 2 with Assisted Installer you can check [this video](https://drive.google.com/file/d/1eaD_eNEd7_MfDvszWYm4DAhBDpA5sUmd/view?usp=sharing).
+If you want to see how to add a remote worker node at day 2 with Assisted Installer you can check [this video](https://drive.google.com/file/d/1eaD_eNEd7_MfDvszWYm4DAhBDpA5sUmd/view?usp=sharing) from @karmab.

+If you want to see how you can deploy a RWN and a SNO with Assisted Installer you can check [this video](https://drive.google.com/file/d/1xN1Ew3oGHARwqcWqEmxTZrIEf3N_uXGt/view?usp=sharing) from @karmab.

 ## **Requirements**